qgallouedec/image_classification_instructions/README.md

 - ( /1) Project has a license
 - ( /2) Unitest coverage
 - ( /2) Deep dive into the classifier

+## Contribute

+This tutorial may contain errors, inaccuracies, or areas for improvement.
+Feel free to contribute to its improvement by [opening an issue](https://gitlab.ec-lyon.fr/qgalloue/image_classification_instructions/-/issues).

+## Author

+- Quentin Gallouédec